World Vision International digital asset management by the numbers

 And then COVID-19 hit.
-Daniel shared, “I cannot imagine if COVID struck, and we did not have Cortex in place the way that it was established.”
+Daniel shared, “I cannot imagine if COVID struck, and we did not have Orange DAM in place the way that it was established.”
 Story Hub allowed World Vision to continue their humanitarian mission by creating a central source for images, videos, and other content to help spread awareness and bring about meaningful change.

 - Adoption gets a boost when the system is easy to use.
 A fast connection and an intuitive interface helped Daniel get users on board with the new system.